Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Consider an MCG-invariant function $H(l_i,\tau_i)$ defined on the bordered surface $\mathcal{R}$ with borders having lengths $\mathbf{L}=(L_1,\cdots,L_n)$. $(l_i,\tau_i)$ denotes the Fenchel-Nielsen coordinates defined with respect to a pair of pants decomposition of $\mathcal{R}$.
-Since $H(l_i,\tau_i)$ is invariant under MCG transformations, we are free to choose any pair of pants decomposition of the surface in order to define Fenchel-Nielsen coordinates without changing the form of it.
-Interestingly, the geometry of the moduli space and the structure of the identity \eqref{mcshane1} allows us to reduce the integration of $H(l_i,\tau_i)$ over the moduli space to the integration over the lower-dimensional moduli spaces as follows:
+\newl Consider an MCG-invariant function $H(\mbs{\ell},\mbs{\tau})$ defined on the bordered surface $\mathcal{R}$ with borders having lengths $\mathbf{L}=(L_1,\ldots,L_n)$. $(\mbs{\ell},\mbs{\tau})$ denotes the Fenchel-Nielsen coordinates collectively, defined with respect to a pair of pants decomposition of $\mathcal{R}$.
+Since $H(\mbs{\ell},\mbs{\tau})$ is invariant under MCG transformations, we are free to choose any pair of pants decomposition of the surface in order to define Fenchel-Nielsen coordinates.
+Interestingly, the geometry of the moduli space and the structure of the identity \eqref{eq:an identity on the hyperbolic surface R} allow us to reduce the integration of $H(\mbs{\ell},\mbs{\tau})$ over the moduli space to the integration over the lower-dimensional moduli spaces as follows: